NicholsKyle/ECE387_Facial_Recognition/README.md

    * See this [guide](http://pynq.readthedocs.io/en/v2.0/getting_started.html) for details on connecting the PYNQ board to your computer or router.

 2. Web Scrapping
-* Logging into Facebook using a Python script, [here](http://mycodingzone.net/videos/hindi/web-scraping-hindi-6).
+   * We used beauiful soup for our web sraping needs.
+      * You will need to [download](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) beautiful soup to your PYNQ board.
+   * This [guide](http://mycodingzone.net/videos/hindi/web-scraping-hindi-6) has a video tutorial and static examples on how to log into and scrape Facebook using beautiful soup.

 3. Facial Recognition
    * In order to use the facial recongination libary, you must first download the libary to the PYNQ board.
-The board must have access to the internet for this download.
+The board must have access to the internet to complete the download.
 See the PYNQ guide above for details on connecting your board to the internet.
    * **!!!
-THIS DOWNLOAD WILL TAKE 5+ HOURS !!!**
+THIS DOWNLOAD WILL TAKE 5+ HOURS !!!** Consider letting it download over night.
    * Instructions to download the libary are [here](https://github.com/IarveJ/PYNQ_facialRec#installation).

+4. Crontab
+   * This [document](http://www.adminschoice.com/crontab-quick-reference) describes Crontab and how Crontab is impliminted.